Quicksilver Chapters 12–19 Summary

 Quicksilver Chapter 19: Bones and All

 At dinner, Saeris doesn’t hold back about the forge.
-Kingfisher admits he’d keep her in Yvelia if he could, and the argument climbs until he leans in and speaks directly into her ear, detailing exactly what he could do with the power he holds over her.
+Kingfisher admits he’d keep her in Yvelia if he could, and the argument escalates until he leans in and speaks directly into her ear, detailing exactly what he could do with the power he holds over her.
 Across the table, Renfis chokes on his drink.

 Kingfisher then announces that they’re heading to the war camp in the morning.